1. Voluntary Certification Scheme for Products with Geographical Indication:

 The focus is also on identifying priority SDGs that are most relevant to the standard and the company and where there is greatest potential for impact.
 Thereafter, an impact study is carried out to understand and quantify the impact.

 PAD Division has completed SDG Mapping of VRIKSH Standard of the Export Promotion Council for Handicrafts (EPCH) and of Trinitea Framework of Solidaridad and ITA by studying the on-ground impact.
-QCI also submitted the impact study of the VRIKSH standard, bringing forth areas of opportunity and improvement.
+QCI also submitted the impact study of the VRIKSH standard, bringing forth areas of opportunity and improveme

 11. Benchmarking IndGAP to GLOBALG.A.P.: